couchbase/couchnode/deps/lcb/doc/cbc-subdoc.markdown

   connectivity unless the certificate has already been added to the openssl installation on the system (only applicable with `couchbases://` scheme)

+* `--keypath`=_PATH_:
+  The path to the client SSL private key.
+This is typically required for SSL client certificate authentication.
+The certificate itself have to go first in chain specified by `certpath` (only applicable with `couchbases://` scheme)

 * `-v`, `--verbose`:
   Specify more information to standard error about what the client is doing.
 You may specify this option multiple times for increased output detail.